 This film provides examples of:

 - Alone with the Psycho: Inverted.
-The officer is visiting one of the victims and reveals himself to be the serial rapist/killer just as another detective is putting the pieces together back at the station.
+An officer is visiting one of the victims and reveals himself to be the serial rapist/killer just as Cross is putting the pieces together back at the station.
 The killer manages to cut the victim's phone line just before the other detective tries to call.

 - Anonymous Killer Narrator: The movie starts with a voiceover by Casanova explaining his first twisted "relationship".